 Start with style

-Wall-faced toilets are great for small bathrooms as the cistern is concealed inside the wall.
+Wall faced toilets are great for small bathrooms, as the cistern is concealed inside the wall.

-Pick a toilet plan
+Pick a toilet pan

 The trap is the bend in the toilet pipe that gets rid of the waste, and keeps smelly sewer gases from coming up into your bathroom.

-Think water efficiency
+Think about water efficiency